+There is no requirement that $T$ be an integer; this will be useful later in proving Theorem~\ref{worstcasesdpt}.
+The success bound $(2^{\alpha \eps}(1 - \eps))^k$ above is actually valid for any $\alpha > 0$, but the bound is trivial whenever $\alpha \geq 2$, so we focus attention on a range where the bound is always meaningful.

-\begin{proof} First we make some simplifying observations.
-The statement is a triviality if $T = 0$ or $\eps = 0$, so assume both are positive.
-Also, by convexity, it is sufficient to show the statement for deterministic algorithms.
-Finally, by a standard limiting argument, it is enough to prove this result under the assumption that $\supp(\mu) = \bool{n}$; this ensures that conditioning on any sequence of query outcomes will be well-defined.
+\begin{proof} The statement is trivial if $T = 0$ or $\eps = 0$, so assume both are positive.
+By convexity, it is sufficient to show the statement for deterministic algorithms.
+Also, by a standard limiting argument, it is enough to prove this result under the assumption that $\supp(\mu) = \bool{n}$; this ensures that conditioning on any sequence of query outcomes will be well-defined.

-Next we set up some notation and concepts relating to the computation of $f$ on a single input; afterwards we will apply our work to the direct-product setting.
+Next we set up some notation and concepts relating to the computation of $f$ on a single input; afterward we will apply our work to the direct-product setting.

 For a string $u \in \{0, 1, *\}^n$, let the distribution $\mu^{(u)}$ be defined as a sample from $\mu$, conditioned on the event $[x_i = u_i$, $ \forall i$ such that $u_i \in \{0, 1\}]$.
 Let $|u|$ denote the number of $0/1$ entries in $u$.
 Let $u[x_i \leftarrow b]$ denote the string $u$ with the $i$-th coordinate set to $b$.
 In our proof we consider the bits of an input $\mathbf{y} \sim \mu$ to be generated sequentially at random as they are queried.
-Thus if an input is drawn according to $\mu$, and $u$ describes the outcomes of queries made so far (with $*$ in the coordinates that have not been queried), we consider the input to be in the `state' $\mu^{(u)}$.
+Thus if an input is drawn according to $\mu$, and $u$ describes the outcomes of queries made so far (with $*$ in the coordinates that have not been queried), we consider the input to be in the ``state'' $\mu^{(u)}$.
 If some index $i \in [n]$ is queried next, then the algorithm sees a 0 with probability $\Pr_{\mathbf{y} \sim \mu^{(u)}}[\mathbf{y}_i = 0]$, in which case the input enters state $\mu^{(u[x_i \leftarrow 0])}$; with the remaining probability the algorithm sees a 1 and the input enters state $\mu^{(u[x_i \leftarrow 1])}$.
-Clearly this interpretation is statistically equivalent to regarding the input as being drawn from $\mu$ before the algorithm begins (this is the `principle of deferred decisions' of probability theory).
+Clearly this interpretation is statistically equivalent to regarding the input as being drawn from $\mu$ before the algorithm begins (this is the ``principle of deferred decisions'' of probability theory).